denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 }
 ```

-An overridden method not declaring one of the exceptions thrown by the parent method is similar to the method declaring that it throws an exception it never actually throws.
-This is perfectly legal.
-Similarly, a class is allowed to declare a subclass of an exception type.
+**==An overridden method not declaring one of the exceptions thrown by the parent method is similar to the method declaring that it throws an exception it never actually throws.
+This is perfectly legal.==** Similarly, a class is allowed to declare a subclass of an exception type.
 The idea is the same.
 The superclass or interface has already taken care of a broader type.
 ### Printing an Exception

 There are three ways to print an exception.